Scale your business with our modular plugins.

 2. Use some WooCommerce hooks

-NOTE: As this method involves overriding template files, we recommend you create a full backup of your site before you start.
-If you don’t know how to do it, check out this guide.
+NOTE: As this method involves overriding template files, we recommend creating a complete backup of your site before you begin.
+If you’re unsure about how to do it, refer to this guide.
 For more in-depth information about how to customize WooCommerce templates, check out this post.

 The process to override WooCommerce template files is similar to overriding any other file in your child theme.
 As you know, child themes allow you to edit your theme without losing the customizations when you update the theme.
 The same applies to WooCommerce plugins, so if you don’t have a child theme, you can create one or use any of these plugins.

-First, in your WordPress admin dashboard, go to Plugins > Editor.
+First, navigate to Plugins> Editor in your WordPress admin dashboard.
 Then, go to the plugins folder, open WooCommerce, and find the template files.
 For this, you can use the WordPress plugin file editor or any code editor of your choice.
 Under the WooCommerce directory, open the templates file and look for the myaccount folder.

 plugins/woocommerce/templates/myaccount